 Placebo Responses in Refractory Chronic Cough: Reasons and Potential Solutions

-Don't miss our upcoming live webinar with Dr. Imran Satia, an internationally renowned expert in the field of Chronic Cough.
-This promises to be a fascinating webinar which will delve into a number of topics including:
+Don't miss this webinar with Dr. Imran Satia, an internationally renowned expert in the field of Chronic Cough.
+This was a fascinating webinar which covers a number of topics including:

 The mechanisms underlying placebo responses in refractory chronic cough (RCC), drawing parallels with chronic pain.